Ipgnosis/tic_tac_toe/README.md

 The game loop (multi_game_loop.py) executes a series of games defined by a game limit variable.

 The game loop can be run in 3 different modes for each of the 2 agents (X/O):
-- Random - the agent randomly selects a move from the available spaces (see also 'error avoidance' below)
+- Random - the agent randomly selects a move from the available spaces (see also 'Error avoidance' below)
-- Best - the agent selects the best move from available choices based on an algorithm (see also 'best move algorithm' below)
+- Best - the agent selects the best move from available choices based on an algorithm (see also 'Best move algorithm' below)
 - Human - the agent delegates the play selection to a human interlocutor.

 After each move made by the agent, probabilities of win/lose/draw are calculated for the game state as it exists at the completion of that move.

-Each game record is saved in a game history file, assuming that the game is unique, i.e. is not a duplicate of a game that has been played before.
-Note that 'uniqueness' is evaluated against a transposition algorithm that considers all rotations and reflections of a given game state (see also 'transposition' below).
+Each game record is saved in a game history file (see 'game history' below), assuming that the game is unique, i.e. is not a duplicate of a game that has been played before.
+Note that 'uniqueness' is evaluated against a transposition algorithm that considers all rotations and reflections of a given game state (see also 'Transposition' below).
 The game data stored is:
 - Result - x win, o win, draw
 - Game - a list of the moves made
 - Probs - a list of the outcome probabilities for each corresponding move from the perspective of the agent (X/O) that made the move (P(win), P(loss), P(draw))